franciscaabsr/MRI_hackaton/README.md

 -rw-------   1 leonardo  staff   3.3K Jan  7  2025 id_rsa
 -rw-r--r--   1 leonardo  staff   747B Jan  7  2025 id_rsa.pub

+# if you do not have the files above, you can create them with
+# ssh-keygen -t rsa -b 4096

 ~/.ssh
 $ cat config
 Host storm